3113v3n/Pyth0n-P3nt3st-Scripts/README.md

 ![Vulnerability Scanner](images/va_scanner_filetype.png)
 ![Vulnerabilty Analysis](images/va.png)

+---

 ## 3. Mobile Penetration Testing

-- To run the module simply enter [ **Number displayed on Right** ] on the provided prompt
+To run the module simply enter [ **Number displayed on Right** ] on the provided prompt.

-- This module performs a number of static analysis on both android and iOS (iOS coming soon)
+This module performs a number of static analysis on both android and iOS

-- It decompiles the apk file using apktool and runs regex checks on the files present on the decompiled application folder to look for
+It decompiles the apk file using apktool and runs regex checks on the files present on the decompiled application folder to look for
 1. Hardcoded values
 2. URLs present within the application
 3. IP addresses present